-If you don’t already have gutter guards to help prevent clogs from fallen leaves, cleaning your gutters is a necessary but messy job.
-Leaves and debris that pile up in your gutters will block the flow of rainwater and melted snow to your downspout.
-This water can back up and spill over the brim of the gutter, causing foundation and drainage issues for your home.
-In the winter, the melted snow can freeze and create an ice dam, forcing water under your roofing shingles and causing significant damage.
+If you don’t have gutter guards to prevent clogs from fallen leaves, cleaning your gutters is a necessary (and messy) job.
+Leaves and debris that pile up in your gutters can cause water to spill over the brim, creating foundation and drainage issues.
+Melted snow can also freeze and create ice dams that will cause leaks inside the home.

 - BEST OVERALL: The Gutter Tool – Gutter Cleaning Spoon and Scoop

 - RUNNER-UP: Orbit 58543 Telescoping Gutter Cleaning Wand